bkavuncu/GDO/GDO.Apps.SeparateDD3/README.md

 10. You will find the transition application (confId = 0) will be launched successfully.

 ## GOD Performance Test
-1. Visit http://dsimanagement.doc.ic.ac.uk.
+1. Login http://dsimanagement.doc.ic.ac.uk.
 (If you have no access to this service, please ask David for help.)
+2. Click "Cluster Commands" in the nav bar on the top.
+3. Find a DD3 demo command in the command list: Project name is DD3.
+Owner: David.
+Name: Launch Test.
+Description: dd3 test.

 ## License (BAI)